‘The world’s history is the world’s judgement’ Friedrich von Schiller

 From Darlington to Wellington: the sad tale of Isabella Fry

 The story of Isabella Fry, a distant relation of the chocolate making, prison reforming, Quaker Frys of Bristol and Wiltshire, who emigrated to New Zealand to marry her cousin, only to commit suicide a month later.
-The sources and techniques used for uncovering her story will be explained.
-This ‘how to’ talk covers a wide range of sources, the well known and the less well known.
+The sources and techniques used for uncovering her story and that of her ancestors, will be explained.
+This ‘how to’ talk covers a wide range of (predominantly English) sources, the well known and the less well known.

 Cauldrons, Comfits, Caudle and Coffins: Seventeenth Century Food and Drink